The juror earns so much at DSDS - Minaret

 Leony is also expected to sit on the jury

 After a three-year break, he will return to casting in 2023.
 Bohlen also took a one-year break, RTL had fired him, wanted to make the format more family-friendly.
 But the plans went wrong.
 With Florian Silbereisen as head judge, the odds went down even further.
-The popular Lombardi and permanent juror Bohlen should settle the matter again at the end of the format.
-But not alone: because in addition to Pietro Lombardi, who made it public this weekend that he and his girlfriend Laura-Maria Rypa are waiting for common things offspring, a “photo” – According to the report, the still relatively unknown singer Leonie Burger, who appears under the stage name Leony, is part of the jury.
+The popular Lombardi and permanent juror Bohlen should settle the matter again at the end of the format, but not alone: because in addition to Pietro Lombardi, who made it public this weekend that he and his girlfriend Laura-Maria Rypa were expecting children. together a ‘photo’ – According to the report, the still relatively unknown singer Leonie Burger, who appears under the stage name Leony, is on the jury.
 Rapper Shirin David, on the other hand, rejected RTL and the format.
 Find out more here.
 It is not known whether there will be a fourth person on the jury.